michellejlin/lava/README.md

 Output files will be placed the folder specified by `--OUTDIR`.
 An interactive graph will be automatically opened on your default browser.
 This graph is saved as `RAVA_plots.html`.
 Sharing the output is as easy as sending this html file over email.

 Additionally you can examine the data more in depth via the `final.csv` file which will be created, which includes information such as position, nucleotide changes, allele frequency, depth, and so forth.

+This version of Lava accepts degenerative bases and will print out all possible translations for a codon with a degenerative base.

 ## Common Errors
 1. `WARNING: A total of 1 sequences will be ignored due to lack of correct ORF annotation`